arielgee/Sage-Like/.misc/tasks.md

 * mention in the description (readme) that only my Sage preference were implemented

 * allow to add new feed/folder to the root feed folder when right clicking the treeView root UL
-* delete feed/folder with keyboard
 * change screenshot-0; drop shadow to leaf

-* can context menu work with a promise? like messagePanel?
+* can context menu work with a promise? like messagePanel? => NO

+* ContextAction; combine rssTreeView.openEditFeedProperties() and rssTreeView.openEditFolderProperties() to openEditTreeItemProperties()

 * initializing member elements may be done too match (document.getElementById). log all getElementById in panels if thay are done to many times
 * add dotted line to tree view => FUUUUUUCK